MediaKraken/MediaKraken/k8s/readme_deployment.md

 # setup graphana dash for rabbitmq
 import 10991

+# had to do the dragonfly db yml by hand and it fired up

 <!-- # stuff below to do
 helm repo add kubeshark https://helm.kubeshark.co ‍helm install kubeshark kubeshark/kubeshark